DanilGolikov/pr_jmeter/README.md

 The changes were extracted and compiled for JMeter 5.6.3 from pull request #6312 in the official JMeter repository (https://github.com/apache/jmeter/pull/6312).
 All .class files need to be placed in %jmeter%/lib/ext/ApacheJMeter_core.jar (the .jar file can be opened with 7z or WinRar).
 Additionally, the files **flatlaf-3.4.1.jar** and **flatlaf-intellij-themes-3.4.1.jar** need to be placed in %jmeter%/lib.
+## IMPORTANT!!!
+Before modifying the original .class files, save a copy of ApacheJMeter_core.jar for rollback.
 Below are the full replacement paths for the .class files:

 ### ApacheJMeter_core.jar\org\apache\jmeter